WGLab/MARDD/README.md

 3. **Face Detection & Normalization – MediaPipe Face Detection**
    - Detect faces and perform **tight cropping**.
    - Remove background and resize to **224×224** RGB.
-   - Normalize the input space and control token budget for the multimodal LLM.
+   - Normalize input space and control token budget for the multimodal LLM.

 The script `src/data/preprocess_faces.py` orchestrates DDColor, GFPGAN, and MediaPipe and writes processed images into `data/processed/images`.